hanshen95/hanshen95.github.io/_pages/about.md

 My research spans the areas of optimization algorithms and machine learning, covering the following topics:

-* <b> Bilevel learning algorithms </b> Bilevel learning is a general learning framework covering a wide range of topics--adversarial learning, hyper-parameter optimization, meta learning, etc. Our research focuses on the the theory foundation and algorithm design for bilevel training.
+* <b> Bilevel learning </b> Bilevel learning is a general learning framework covering a wide range of topics--adversarial learning, hyper-parameter optimization, meta learning, etc. Our research focuses on the the theory foundation and algorithm design for bilevel training.
 We aim to advance and improve over the current single-level training paradigm with bilevel training framework.

 * <b> Reinforcement learning </b> Solving reinforcement learning problems with both online or offline policy optimization algorithms, along with recent focus on AI alginment with reinforcement learning from human feedback.

-I have developed theories and implemented new algorithms in the area of bilevel/multi-objective learning and reinforcement learning over the years, thus gaining a mixure of theoretical and empirical skills.
+* <b> Multi-objective learning </b> Learn multiple things like multiple objective functions, datasets, modalities efficiently.

 ## News
+* [May.
+2024] Our new paper is accepted to ICML 2024!
+"Principled Penalty-based Methods for Bilevel Reinforcement Learning and RLHF."
+Checkout its [arxiv](https://arxiv.org/abs/2402.06886) version.
 * [Jan.
-2024] Two paper will appear in ICASSP 2024: "Joint Unsupervised and Supervised Training for Automatic Speech Recognition via Bilevel Optimization" and "A Method For Bilevel Optimization With Convex Lower-level Problem".
+2024] Two paper accepted in ICASSP 2024: "Joint Unsupervised and Supervised Training for Automatic Speech Recognition via Bilevel Optimization" and "A Method For Bilevel Optimization With Convex Lower-level Problem".
 * [Apr.
 2023] Our paper is accepted to ICML 2023 [On Penalty-based Bilevel Gradient Descent Method](https://arxiv.org/abs/2302.05185) [[code](https://github.com/hanshen95/penalized-bilevel-gradient-descent)] where we study the inexact penalization for bilevel optimization problem and propose an efficient first-order algorithm.
 * [Apr.
 2023] Our paper is accepted to IEEE Transactions on Signal Processing (TSP) [Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup](https://arxiv.org/abs/2012.15511).
 * [Jan.
 2023] Two paper are accepted to AISTATS 2023!
 First paper on bilevel optimization under constraints [Alternating Implicit Projected SGD and Its Efficient Variants for Equality-constrained Bilevel Optimization](https://arxiv.org/abs/2211.07096) and second paper on an offline actor-critic algorithm [Distributed Offline Policy Optimization Over Logged Data](https://hanshen95.github.io/).